-For the purpose of 16.2, a "significant change" in the Client's behavioural symptoms is a pattern of change in the behaviour or Responsive Behaviour that led to the use of a Restraint.
+For the purposes of 16.2 and 16.5 a "significant change" in the Client's behavioural symptoms is a pattern of change in the behaviour or Responsive Behaviour that led to the use of a Restraint or Secure Space.
 The assessment or determination that a significant change has occurred must be made by a Regulated Health Care Provider.